Octahedron2012 | documentation of an augmented reality intervention at White Sands, New Mexico, US.

 Octahedron is a collaborative project with designer Steve Pacheco.
-The work is an Augmented Reality (AR) art intervention that creates an interplay between dimensions of the visible and invisible.
-The project is a series of layers containing virtual objects that are geo-positioned within the landscape of White Sands National Monument in New Mexico.
-AR technology utilizes a special browser on smartphones and tablets that allows the device to “see” previously invisible digital layers.
-The experience is similar to looking through a magic window that conjures up additional, floating objects within a space.
-The aim is to peel back the veil between the visible and invisible, exploring how a mediating digital technology can do the same.
+An Augmented Reality (AR) art intervention, it creates an interplay between dimensions of the visible and invisible through geo-positioned digital layers within the landscape of White Sands National Monument in New Mexico.
+AR technology uses a special browser on smartphones and tablets that allows the device to “see” previously invisible digital layers, it conjures up additional, floating objects within a real space.
+Using Annie Bessant and CW Leadbeater’s 1901 publication “Thought-forms” as a starting point, the project explores their notion that conscious energy can manifest in a 3-D form.
+The aim is that an encounter with the intervention will blur the distinction between visible/invisible, past/future, object/experience, and thought/form.